roosemberth/karuiwm/README.md

 stwm
 ====

-stwm is a not so small, not so fast, and not so dynamic tiling window manager for X.
+stwm is a small, dynamically tiling window manager for X.

 It is based on [dwm](http://dwm.suckless.org/) and inspired by [xmonad](http://xmonad.org/).